ajongaro/commitspiration/README.md

 # README

+TL;DR: Automatic commit messages sourced as inspiring quotes to keep you coding.

 ## What Is This

 Every now and then, we need some inspiration to keep pushing through a challenging coding problem.